Affiliated to research

-Dr Joanna Zawacka-Pankau joined the Center for Hematology and Regenerative Medicine as a senior researcher in 2021.
-She holds a joined position as a group leader at the Medical University of Warsaw.
+Joanna Zawacka-Pankau is an Associate Professor in Medical Biotechnology at the Department of Medicine, Huddinge, Center for Hematology and Regenerative Medicine.
+She is also a group leader at the Medical University of Warsaw.

-She completed her postdoctoral training in p53 tumor biology and targeted therapies in the Department of Microbiology, Tumor and Cell biology, Karolinska Institute.
+She graduated from the University of Gdansk with MSc in biotechnology and obtained a PhD in biochemistry in 2005.
+She completed her postdoctoral training in p53 tumor biology and targeted therapies at the Department of Microbiology, Tumor and Cell biology, Karolinska Institute.

 In 2007, she was awarded Assistant Professor position at the University of Gdansk, and in 2012 she was recruited to the Department of Microbiology, Tumor and Cell biology, Karolinska Institute as Assistant Professor and Principal Investigator.